crowdtainer/dapp-web/plugins/woocommerce/README.md

 2. An order is created via API on the given WooCommerce instance (as defined in the environment variable).
 3. If the order is successfully created in WooCommerce, the delivery job is deleted from the redis database.

 Each Wordpress/WooCommerce installation can be freely configured to react to the order creation.
-Usually this will eventually trigger creation and dispatch of the invoice PDF e-mail.
+Usually this will eventually trigger creation and dispatch of the invoice PDF e-mail (by WooCommerce).

 ## Installation / running without docker